pfcoutinho/bse-complexity/README.md

 The scenario is as follows:

-*A is the full rank mixing matrix, which is given by:
+*_A_ is the full rank mixing matrix, which is given by:

     A = [cos(\phi)  -sin(\phi)
          sin(\phi)   cos(\phi)],

-where \phi is the mixing angle.
+where _\phi_ is the mixing angle.

 *w is the extraction vector:

     w = [cos(\theta)  sin(\theta)]^T,

-in which T indicates the transpose operation and \theta is in the interval [0, \pi].
+in which _T_ indicates the transpose operation and \theta is in the interval [0, \pi].

 Before applying the mixing process, the images are converted to 1-D arrays.
 Then, we have:

     x = A*s,

-where x corresponds to the mixed images and s are the souces (one is the image of interest and the other is a noisy image).
+where _x_ corresponds to the mixed images and _s_ are the souces (one is the image of interest and the other is a noisy image).
 The extraction process is given by:

     y = w*x,

-where y is the recovered image.
+where _y_ is the recovered image.

-The "darkening process" can be used conceal the image of interest in the noise.
-As the darkening level increases, it becomes harder to spot the original image in the noisy one.
+A "darkening process" can be used to conceal the image of interest in the noise.
+As the darkening level increases, it becomes harder to spot the original image in the mixtures.

 ## Examples